NikodemBartnik/StarTrckr/README.md

 ##Mechanics
 Different design approaches have been considered and in the end multiple designs were created.
 Some of those are presented in the image below.
 ![StarTrckr designs](docs/design_wireframe_all.png)
 Most parts have been 3D printed and only a few additional parts like bearings, screws and motors are neccesary from the mechanical point of view.
-As of writing this readme there are three versions included in CAD folder (v2, v3 nad v4).
+As of writing this readme there are three versions included in cad folder (v2, v3 nad v4).
 At this point v3 is prefered version and the one that is currently tested.
 Following list of printed parts reffers to v3.
 | Name                | Amount |
 |----------------------|-------|
 | arm1.3mf             | 1     |